-The Value of Specific Information: Evidence from

-Disruptions to the Patient- Physician Relationship
+The Value of Specific Information: Evidence from Disruptions to the Patient- Physician Relationship

-Bu Stephen D Schwab
+By Stephen D Schwab

-Draft: October 5, 2021
+Draft: October 17, 2021

 When a member of a work-team leaves, some information is lost to the organization.
 Exploiting quasi-random turnover among military physicians due to deployments, I estimate the effects of turnover on patients and other providers in the same care-team.
 I find that a discontinuity in primary-care leads to a 12% increase in costs driven by an increase in the use and intensity of specialty care.
-Overall, I find significant disruptions in care even in a context in which significant investments have been made in knowledgemanagement through a large-scale electronic health record system.

-This has implications for how organizations manage turnover.
+Overall, I find significant disruptions in care even in a context in which significant investments have been made in knowledge-management systems.
+This has implications for how organizations allocate tasks and manage turnover.